manishroy090/task/README.md

 ## Overview

-This project implements various features and integrations for improved functionality,Pagination,Backend,Frontend Validation and logging capabilities.
+This project implements various features and integrations for improved functionality,authentication,Pagination,CSV,Backend,Frontend Validation and logging capabilities.

 ## Changes
+    Implemented Docker at docker branch Please checkout implement-docker branch and follow the read me file inside the implement-docker branch

-- Implemented authentication using Sanctum for secure user authentication.
+    Implemented authentication using Sanctum for secure user authentication.
-- Built APIs for authentication and client interaction, including Feature Test for robust testing.
+    Built APIs for authentication and client interaction, including Feature Test for robust testing.
-- Integrated League/CSV library for enhanced handling of CSV data.
+    Integrated League/CSV library for enhanced handling of CSV data.
-- Installed Logtail for cloud logging, ensuring efficient monitoring and management of logs.
- -created view details page for client
+    Installed Logtail for cloud logging, ensuring efficient monitoring and management of logs. -created view details page for client -pagination -Backend and frontend Validation
- -pagination
- -Backend and frontend Validation

 ## Getting Started